taxburst/taxburst/doc/developer.md

 Last but by no means least, please add a new `tests/test_parse_*.py` file that runs the parser and checks a few values.

+If you are writing a parser in another language that outputs JSON, please feel free to include the original file and the JSON output file in the examples, and link to your parsing code in the documentation.

-Feel free to ask for help on any of these tasks!
+Feel free to ask for help on any of these tasks!p

 ### Additional points